-Children and young people who are to become adopted have prompt access to medical care and treatment when these services are required.
-Where prospective adopters support children and young people with complex health needs, appropriate training is provided before such a placement takes place.
-Where physical aids and adaptations are required, to enable children and young people to be supported safely, these are in place prior to a placement commencing.
+Children and young people in foster care have prompt access to medical care and treatment when these services are required.

+Foster carers are trained in health and hygiene issues and emergency response.
+Where foster carers support children and young people with complex needs, appropriate training has been provided before such a placement takes place.
+Where physical aids and adaptations are required, to enable children and young people to be supported safely, these are in place prior to the child or young person joining their foster family.